nucleome/docs/source/components.rst

 Google Sheet viewer
 ===================

-Sometimes they already have a list of regions that they want to inspect, such as a list of ChIP-seq peak, some differentially expressed genes with known locations.
+Sometimes you may already have a list of regions that they want to inspect, such as a list of ChIP-seq peaks, differentially expressed genes.
-However, go through abundant regions one-by-one by copying and pasting genomic cooridinates is both timing consuming and inefficiently.
+However, go through abundant regions one-by-one by copying and pasting genomic coordinates is both time-consuming and inefficient.
-Formating interesting regions into a bed file and ploting it as a track can provide a global profile of region-of-interest but still cannot solve the problem of efficient exploration of individual region.
+Formating interesting regions into a bed file and plotting it as a track can provide a global profile of region-of-interest but still cannot solve the problem of efficient exploration of an individual region.
-Here, we provide a novel web components called Google Sheet viewer that can efficiently connect Genome Browser with a list of region.
+Here, we provide a novel web component called Google Sheet viewer that can efficiently connect Genome Browser with a list of regions.

-This tool requires users to save a list of regions onto the Google Sheet following a simple format guidance as shown below.
+This tool requires users to save a list of regions onto the Google Sheet following simple format guidance as shown below.
-After the Google Sheet is shared to public by link, you can copy the sheet ID into the web component.
+After the Google Sheet is shared with the public by link, you can copy and paste the sheet ID into this web component.
-It will automatically load the data and you can go through these regions by clicking one region (row) or scrolling up and down using arrow keys.
+It will automatically load the data and you can go through these regions by clicking one region (row) or moving up and down in the table using arrow keys.
-Notably, all other connected panel will upstate it automatically as you change currently selected region.
+Notably, all other connected panels will upstate their content automatically as you change the currently selected region.

 **Google Sheet format requirement**
-- The first row is a header about the column name
+- The first row is a header about the column's name
 - The name of the first column is ``Title`` and the name of the second column is ``Regions``
 - You can add more annotation in other columns
-- Put label of region in the ``Title`` column and make sure label is unique for each row
+- Put the label of each region under the ``Title`` column and make sure that label is unique for each row.
 - Genomic coordinates in the ``Regions`` column should be format as ``chrom:start-end`` (1-base)

-Clicking the ``plus`` button on the top menu bar and select ``Google Sheet or TSV`` you will see the default interface of the Google Sheet viewer.
+Clicking the ``plus button`` (|top-plus|) on the top menu bar and selecting ``Google Sheet or TSV`` component you will see the default interface of the Google Sheet viewer.
-You can load a demo data by clicking the load demo button.
+You can load a demo data by clicking the ``load demo button``.
-Next, you can use the mouse or the arrow keys to go through regin list.
+Next, you can use the mouse or the arrow keys to go through the region list.
-You can also use region by its label using the region viewer shown at the bottom.
+You can also search a region by its label using the region viewer shown at the bottom.
-It also supports mutli-region visualization by using comma to separate multiple regions.
+It also supports multi-region visualization by using a comma to separate multiple regions.

+.. |top-plus| image:: img/other/icon/icon-top-plus.png
+    :height: 14px

 .. figure:: img/figures_chapter_3/ch3_google_sheet_panel.png
     :align: center